 To make a cowboy coffee, you only need coffee grounds, water, and a pot.
 In most cases, you use the campfire to make the coffee.

-You start by adding some water to the pot and bring it to a boil.
-After boiling, you take it off the fire and let it cool down to about 200 °F (about 93 °C).
+You start by adding some water to the pot and bringing it to a boil.
+After boiling, you take it off the fire and let it cool down to about 200°F (about 93°C).

 When it cools down, start adding finely-ground coffee to water.
 As a rule of thumb, you need to add 2 tablespoons of coffee for every 8 ounces of water.
 After stirring for about a minute, let the brew sit for another two minutes.